fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_023.md

 what is useful from them so you at least gain something from the whole ordeal.

-## Are the First Years of a Developer’s Career the Most Transformative?
+## Are The First Years Of A Developer’s Career The Most Transformative?

 I would say so.
 I argue that the main reason for the average company wanting at least 5 years work experience from a candidate is precisely